Indications for: RECOMBIVAX HB PEDIATRIC/ADOLESCENT

 Adults and Children:

-Use correct formulation; see literature.
+Use correct formulation; see full labeling.
 Give IM into anterolateral thigh for children; deltoid for adults.
 May give SC if risk of hemorrhage.
 Patients 0–19yrs of age (three-dose regimen): give 1st dose of 5mcg at elected date and repeat after 1 month (2nd dose) and 6 months after first dose (3rd dose).
 Or, for patients 11–15yrs of age, may use alternate two-dose regimen: give 1st dose of 10mcg at elected date and repeat after 4–6 months (2nd dose).
 Patients ≥20yrs of age: give 1st dose of 10mcg at elected date and repeat after 1 month (2nd dose) and 6 months after first dose (3rd dose).
 Dialysis and pre-dialysis patients: give 1st dose of 40mcg at elected date and repeat after 1 month (2nd dose) and 6 months after first dose (3rd dose); consider booster dose if antibody levels fall to <10mIU/mL.
-High-risk infants (mother is HBsAg positive or unknown) or if exposed to HBsAg: give hepatitis B immune globulin also (see literature).
+High-risk infants (mother is HBsAg positive or unknown) or if exposed to HBsAg: give hepatitis B immune globulin also (see full labeling).

 RECOMBIVAX HB PEDIATRIC/ADOLESCENT Contraindications:

 Have epinephrine inj (1:1000) available.
 Latex allergy.
 Delay vaccination in infants weighing <2000g.
 Pregnancy.
 Nursing mothers.